raul23/pyebooktools/README.rst

 of tools for automated and semi-automated organization and management of large ebook collections.

+Check also my other project `search-ebooks`_ which is based on ``pyebooktools`` to search through the content and metadata of ebooks.

 `:warning:`

   * For the moment, the ``ebooktools.py`` script is only tested on **macOS**.